fashion-ai-dev/docs/docs/developer-guide/ui-integration.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Frontend Integration Guide
+# Frontend Integration

 This comprehensive guide describes how to implement user interface components for Fashion.AI features in your frontend application.